isabella-feng/CS421-project2/README.md

 ### Discussions
-The analysis of similarity of the identifiers could provide us with some insights on how codes are made.
+The analysis of the similarity of the identifiers could provide us with some insights into how codes are made.
 For example, homogeneous variable names that don't carry certain meanings could be quite similar, which might decrease the readability of the codes, and may create confusion and increase the possibility of having bugs.
-In the opposite, variable names that carry certain meanings are unlikely to have similarity with others.
-This reminds us that when we name our functions and variables, it is the best to use less homogeneous names (such as 'x' or 'y'), and embed the meaning/intensino in the name instead.
+On the opposite, variable names that carry certain meanings are unlikely to have similarities with others.
+This reminds us that when we name our functions and variables, it is best to use less homogeneous names (such as 'x' or 'y'), and embed the meaning/intention in the name instead.

 ### Extensions
 - Apply your Python2Vec model in other software engineering applications, such as autocomplete and suggesting method names.
 For this extension, I wrote a function called "what_is_this_code" to summarize the content of a string of texts in one word.
-I achieve it by taking the mean of the vector of all words and find the most similar word.
+I achieve it by taking the mean of the vector of all words and finding the most similar word.
 ![Fig 3.
 Extension - Example 1](https://github.com/isabella-feng/CS421-project2/blob/main/extension_pics/pic1.png?raw=true "Fig 3.
 Extension - Example 1")
 <p style="text-align: center;">*Fig 3.
 Extension - Example 1*</p>
-In the above example, with the line of code that imports the matplotlib.pylot package, it successfully finds out "matplotpin" as the mostly likely keyword.<br>
+In the above example, with the line of code that imports the matplotlib.pylot package, it successfully finds out "matplotpin" as the most likely keyword.<br>

 ![Fig 4.
 Extension - Example 2](https://github.com/isabella-feng/CS421-project2/blob/main/extension_pics/pic2.png?raw=true "Fig 4.
 Extension - Example 2")
 <p style="text-align: center;">*Fig 4.
 Extension - Example 2*</p>
-In the above example, with the line of code that imports multiple packages, it successfully finds out "import" as the mostly likely keyword.
+In the above example, with the line of code that imports multiple packages, it successfully finds out "import" as the most likely keyword.

 ### Reference
 I refer to Gensim Word2Vec documentation https://radimrehurek.com/gensim/models/word2vec.html for methods.